juliandieskau/blog/README.md

 # Blog
 Personal blog ("Gruppe" 7)

-## Add new pages
-Copy ./template.php to use as a template for all pages.
-EVERY name of a .php file has to be UNIQUE to ALL other .php blog files and only be made of alphanumerics and underscores!

 ## Set up website
 ### Start webserver
 In project root, to start apache webserver and mysql database in blog_default docker-network: